Locations:

 Where are basophils located?

-Basophils form in the soft tissue of your bones (bone marrow).
-After the cells mature, they travel through your bloodstream and migrate to damaged tissues to help heal the area after an injury.
+Basophils form in the soft tissue inside your bones (bone marrow).
+After they mature, they travel through your bloodstream until they reach damaged tissues.
+They help heal the area.

 Advertisement